The More Populous We Become, the More Humans Affect the Environment

 The Future Is Green

 The global conversion to renewable energy is essential to addressing the world’s current climate crisis.
 That means shifting electricity production from fossil fuels to renewable sources, predominantly solar and wind.
 It also means electrifying transportation to reduce reliance on oil and ramping up energy efficiency across the board.
 Because fossil fuels represent the majority of global greenhouse gas emissions, the potential impact of shifting to renewable sources is substantial.
-This is especially important given projections for population growth and increased consumption levels in lower-and middle-income countries [5].
-Scientists estimate that to avoid exceeding a 2ºC rise in temperature, much of remaining fossil fuel
+This is especially important given projections for population growth and increased consumption levels in lower- and middle-income countries [40].
+Scientists estimate that to avoid exceeding a 2oC rise in temperature, much of remaining fossil fuel reserves need to be left in the ground: over 80% of coal, half of natural gas, and one-third of oil [41].

-For the nearly 850 million people in the world without access to electricity, off-grid rooftop solar systems are a winning option that can be installed quickly and relatively inexpensively [44].
-For instance, in India, solar panels plus efficient light bulbs have proved cheaper than repeated purchases of kerosene for lanterns, and also are far less polluting [40].
+For the nearly 745 million people in the world without access to electricity, off-grid rooftop solar systems are a winning option that can be installed quickly and relatively inexpensively [49].
+For instance, in India, solar panels plus efficient light bulbs have proved cheaper than repeated purchases of kerosene for lanterns, and also are far less polluting [43].
 The growing energy needs of low-income and emerging economies can be supplied more cleanly with a broader range of sustainable options than what was available to their industrialized predecessors.
-By incentivizing renewables, countries can contribute to combating global warming while still increasing GDP [45].
+By incentivizing renewables, countries can contribute to combating global warming while still increasing GDP [50].

 The Future Is Climate-Smart Food Production

-livestock, forests, and fisheries—that addresses the interlinked challenges of food security and climate change” [47].
-The goals of CSA are to simultaneously increase productivity and climate resilience while reducing emissions [48].
+Climate Smart Agriculture (CSA) is described by the World Bank as an “integrated approach to managing landscapes—cropland, livestock, forests, and fisheries—that addresses the interlinked challenges of food security and climate change” [53].
+The goals of CSA are to simultaneously increase farm productivity and climate resilience while reducing emissions [54].
 A number of CSA programs have already made impressive improvements around the world.
-For example, in China, since 2014, more than 29,000 farmer cooperatives have reported advances in income levels and climate resilience associated with a World Bank project expanding water use efficiency and soil quality across 44,000 hectares [47].
-In Burkina Faso and Niger, in Africa’s Sahel region, an FAO-supported agro-forestry program has helped to restore productivity to 12,000 hectares of degraded land [49].
+For example, a World Bank project expanding water use efficiency and soil quality in China helped more than 29,000 farmers improve income levels and climate resilience [53].
+In Africa’s Sahel region, an FAO-supported agro-forestry program helped to restore productivity to 12,000 hectares of degraded land in Burkina Faso and Niger [55].

-The goals of CSA are to simultaneously increase productivity and climate resilience while reducing emissions [48].
+The goals of CSA are to simultaneously increase productivity and climate resilience while reducing emissions.

 The Future Is Conscious Consumption